 Administrations and/or other representatives of the countries of the target region of this conference that have not been able to contribute a national fire report are kindly requested to support the GFMC and the FAO to make the database with country reports as complete as possible.
-The following list provides the countries that still need to be includes in the country profile database:
+The following list provides the countries that still need to be included in the country profile database:

-Albania, Afghanistan, Armenia, Azerbaijan, Bosnia and Herzegovina, Croatia, Czech Republic, Georgia, Hungary, Kyrgyzstan, Former Yugoslav Republic of Macedonia, Moldavia, Iraq, Syria, Bulgaria, Rumania, Serbia, Slovakia, Slovenia, Turkmenistan, Tajikistan, Ukraine, Uzbekistan
+Afghanistan, Armenia, Azerbaijan, Bosnia and Herzegovina, Croatia, Czech Republic, Georgia, Hungary, Kyrgyzstan, Moldova, Iraq, Syria, Bulgaria, Romania, Slovakia, Slovenia, Turkmenistan, Tajikistan, Ukraine, Uzbekistan and Yugoslavia.